jaynilpatel/starcraft2/README.md

         ---Ladder2017Season1
         ----AbyssalReefLE.SC2Map
         ```
+ 1. Clone this repository.
- 1. Download the trained model: [Here](https://drive.google.com/open?id=1t_3Jn2YH8JxcXH2asQA11skVr6rm9xFt)
+ 1. Download the trained model: [Model](https://drive.google.com/open?id=1t_3Jn2YH8JxcXH2asQA11skVr6rm9xFt)
     1. Extract the archive to get ```BasicCNN-30-epochs-0.0001-LR-4.2```.
-    1. Place this in the same directory as ```ai-bot.py```
+    1. Place this in the same directory as ```ai-bot.py``` (inside the repository).
- 1. Download the training data if you want to train your own network : [Here](https://drive.google.com/open?id=1rIkBJbLvlWS4aw7RA0vaivK6TMzrmE8J)
+ 1. Download the training data if you want to train your own network : [Data](https://drive.google.com/open?id=1rIkBJbLvlWS4aw7RA0vaivK6TMzrmE8J)
     1. Extract the archive to get ```train_data``` folder.
     1. Place this in the same directory as ```ai-bot.py```